Edwin Cord: Fictional character biography

-During the Armor Wars storyline, Cord was released from prison where he, Senator Boynton, and General Meade were overseeing Jack Taggert operating the Firepower armor which Cord's company created.
-The three watch as Firepower completes training, managing to defeat a bunch of jets and tanks.
-As Firepower is training with Private Baskin and Corporal Winters, Cord is approached by Boynton and Meade where the two want Cord to hand over the Firepower armor to which Cord turns down.
+During the Armor Wars storyline, Cord was released from prison where he, Senator Boynton, and General Meade were overseeing Jack Taggert operating the Firepower armor created by Cord's company.
+The three watch as Firepower completes training, managing to defeat several jets and tanks.
+As Firepower is training with Private Baskin and Corporal Winters, Cord is approached by Boynton and Meade, where the two want Cord to hand over the Firepower armor which Cord turns down.
 Cord says he'll reveal to the tabloids how the Firepower armor was conceived as a riot-control device and then has Taggart blow up the flatbed truck the two were going to use to take away the Firepower armor should Boynton and Meade try to take the Firepower armor.
-The two are cowed though Meade is very unhappy.
+The two are cowed, though Meade is very unhappy.
 Over the next few days, Cord and Firepower seem determined to sabotage Stark Enterprises.
-Cord and Firepower intimidate a manufacturing group into not accepting a contract bid and blow up a shipment for Acutech Research and Development (a subsidiary of Stark Enterprises).
-After more days of destruction and harassment, Cord and Firepower drive Stark Enterprises to the point where Tony "can’t afford to lose another account".
-Firepower arrives at the Stark Railyard, injuring Bill Segrist (who is in charge of the railyard) and gives Stark a message from Cord that says that he destroyed Iron Man and now plans to destroy the rest of the great Tony Stark’s life.
+Cord and Firepower intimidated a manufacturing group into not accepting a contract bid and blowing up a shipment for Acutech Research and Development (a subsidiary of Stark Enterprises).
+After more days of destruction and harassment, Cord and Firepower drive Stark Enterprises to the point where Tony "can't afford to lose another account".
+Firepower arrives at the Stark Railyard, injuring Bill Segrist (who is in charge of the railyard) and gives Stark a message from Cord that says that he destroyed Iron Man and now plans to destroy the rest of his business rival's life.